simoninireland/epydemic/doc/implementation/event-times.rst

 oscillators <pulsecoupled>` Each oscillator has an associated phase, a state, and a posted event that will cause it to fire when its state next hits 1.
 Rather than store phase and state explicitly, we compute them from the event time.
-This means we don;t run the risk of the three values becoming inconsistent; it also means that we need to calculate with, and test equality on, event times.
+This means we don't run the risk of the three values becoming inconsistent; however, it also means that we need to calculate with, and test equality on, event times.
+So not just an ordering.
 At this point we may observe rounding errors.

 There is a simple solution to this problem.
 Rather than use the full generality of floating-point numbers for phases and event times, we